SIJS – Family Court Judge’s Role

-Federal immigration law empowers family court judges to issue the special findings necessary for a juvenile to apply for Special Immigrant Juvenile Status (SIJS).
+Federal U.S. immigration laws will recognize a Family Court judge’s authority to issue the special findings necessary for a juvenile to apply for Special Immigrant Juvenile Status (SIJS).

 - While a family court judge’s special finding allows a juvenile to take a first step toward applying for SIJS, immigration officials are SOLELY responsible for deciding whether a juvenile is eligible for SIJS.